RetroPage/RetroPage/CONTRIBUTING.md

 ### Branches

-RetroPage's repository is split into 2 branches: The "MASTER" branch, and the "dev" branch.
-The "MASTER" branch contains what is currently in the latest release version of RetroPage.
-The Dev branch is for the development of new versions.
-Once a version is complete, the Dev branch will be merged into the MASTER branch.
+RetroPage's repository is split into 2 branches: The "master" branch, and the "dev" branch.
+The master branch contains what is currently in the latest release version of RetroPage.
+The dev branch is for the development of new versions.
+Once a version is complete, the dev branch will be merged into the master branch.

 ### "Source" Files